TNO/ChaProEV/README.md

 correction factor (source data versus interpolation)of electric vehicles.
 10. **get_run_location_weather_quantity:** Returns a chosen weather quantity for a given location and a given runtime.
+11. **get_run_weather_data:** Fetches the weather data and efficiency factors and puts it into a table that is saved to files/databases.

 #### Temperature efficiency
 This function returns the temperature efficiency factor that corrects